Postal service disruption

 To help avoid a delay, use online services when available.

 Many programs and services offer several ways to correspond with government and complete a service or transaction.
-Options may include sending information by email or fax, dropping-off information or visiting a government location in person to complete the service or transaction.
+Options may include sending information by email, dropping-off information or visiting a government location in person to complete the service or transaction.

 Program and service information on the government website and on government forms and applications lets you know if you can complete the service or transaction online and if there are other options (besides mail) for submitting correspondence.